Cave Johnson Couts: Ranching

+The case was tried on January 7, 1851, and Judge Oliver S. Witherby ruled in favor of the city, ordering Bean and Couts to relinquish their claims and pay court costs.
+Couts was permitted to retain the adjacent structure, known as the Colorado House hotel.
+He later shifted his focus to ranching and subdivided the building for commercial use.
+The town hall and courthouse remained in use until their destruction by fire on April 20, 1872.

 Couts moved to Guajome in March 1853, and at his Rancho Guajome—a 2219 acre property he owned with his wife—Couts found that San Diego County soil and climate could grow many types of crops; Couts was the first in San Diego County to plant vast fruit orchards, and he proceeded to experiment with various crops.

 Additionally, Couts indentured vast indigenous employees; more than half of his 32 permanent ranch employees were members of the local Luiseño tribe.
 Under the provisions of the local Indian Acts, Couts bound several Native workers to himself through convict leasing (and other forms of Penal labor in the United States) for vague "vagrancy" charges and debt peonage.
 As county judge, he declared indigenous children as orphans and indentured them to his wife, and as Indian subagent, he unconventionally installed mestizo Kumeyaay Indian rancher Manuel Cota as Luiseño chief and established a profitable partnership in Indian power and labor.
 Corporal punishment was common on his ranch.

 Couts and Ysidora were popular among social circles and known for their hospitality and fiestas at the Rancho Guajome.
 Historian Wallace W. Elliott characterized him as "a congenial companion, fond of music and dancing, and a popular figure in all social circles", and Benjamin Ignatius Hayes admired Ysidora as "vivacious, mild, witty, intelligent".
 Couts's rancho did very well, and he purchased the nearby ranchos of Rancho Vallecitos de San Marcos in 1866, Rancho Buena Vista in 1866, and La Jolla.
 At the peak of his success, Couts's ranch spanned approximately 20,000 acres.